wahyudibo/windows10-setup-for-web-dev/README.md

 - See [here](https://code.visualstudio.com/docs/remote/wsl) for more complete instruction on setting VSCode and WSL

+### Restart WSL from Task Manager

+Sometimes, the connection to the WSL is lost / freeze.
+We can restart it by go to Task Manager > Services > LxssManager then right click and choose Restart.

 ## Known Bugs

 ### WSL 2 Consumes Too Much CPU / Memory